Capital Gains Tax 2018/19

-- Each individual is entitled to an annual exemption, but that exemption may be denied if he claims the remittance basis (see Personal Taxation).
+- Each individual is entitled to an AEA, but that exemption may be denied if they claim the remittance basis (see Personal Taxation).

-- The annual exemption cannot be transferred or carried forward or back to another tax year.
+- The AEA cannot be transferred, nor carried forward or back to another tax year.

 |Individual – to limit of basic rate band||18%||10%|